sap-tutorials/Tutorials/tutorials/lumira-web-ide-create-viz-extension/lumira-web-ide-create-viz-extension.md

     - [Install and Deploy SAP Lumira extensions](http://go.sap.com/developer/tutorials/lumira-extensions-intro.html)

 ## Next Steps
- - Adapt a D3 Chart for Lumira with SAP Web IDE
+ - Adapt a D3 Chart for Lumira with SAP Web IDE (coming soon)
+ - Or, select a tutorial from the [Tutorial Navigator](http://go.sap.com/developer/tutorial-navigator.html) or the [Tutorial Catalog](http://go.sap.com/developer/tutorials.html)

 ## Details
 ### You will learn